Trimming your dog’s nails can feel stressful—especially if you’re worried about cutting too short and hurting them.

 The quick is the sensitive part inside your dog’s nail.

-Cutting it can cause bleeding and discomfort—which is why many people feel nervous about trimming nails.
+Cutting the quick can cause bleeding and discomfort, which is why many dog owners feel nervous about trimming nails.

-👉 The safest approach is to trim small amounts and use a clipper that gives you full control.
+The safest approach is to trim small amounts at a time and use a safety-guard nail clipper that gives you better control and helps prevent cutting too short.

 Where and How to Cut (Angle Matters)